Discover Everything You NEED to See and Do in Albania! 🇦🇱

 The summer months are better for experiencing the incredible beaches in Albania, but this is also the busiest and most expensive time of year to visit (but overall it still works out to be pretty cheap here)!

-Is Albania safe?
+😱 Is Albania safe?

-We felt perfectly safe all over Albania, even after dark, and encountered no issues throughout our travels here.
+We felt perfectly safe all over Albania, even after dark, and had no issues throughout our travels here.
 I wouldn’t hesitate in encouraging everyone to visit Albania, whether as a group or as a solo female traveller.
 However, as with any destination, it’s always wise to take standard precautions.

 Travel medical insurance is of paramount importance during your trip to Albania.
 Although the country boasts a rich cultural heritage and stunning natural landscapes, the healthcare system in Albania is still developing.